Exams and Procedures

 The following policies and procedures apply to taking exams.

 1. Exams are graded anonymously.
-Exam numbers will be available before exams begin.
+Exam numbers will be available on WebAdvisor before exams begin.
 Put your exam number and not your name on any materials that you submit for your exam.
 Anything done by a student that lets a faculty member know or suspect his or her identity may be grounds for reducing a grade and may be considered a violation of the Honor System.

 2. The Honor System requires that exams be pledged.
 It is sufficient simply to write the word "Pledged" on the cover of your exam answers unless your professor requires something more.